Yash-Gavade/ReasonShift/README.md

 ## Same Meaning, Different Answer?
 ### Evaluating LLM Robustness to Meaning-Preserving Linguistic Transformations

-ReasonShift is an empirical Natural Language Processing (NLP) study investigating the **linguistic robustness of small open-source instruction-tuned Large Language Models (LLMs)**.
+ReasonShift is an empirical NLP study of **linguistic robustness in small open-source instruction-tuned language models**.
+It asks whether a model that solves a reasoning problem correctly continues to do so when the same meaning is expressed with different wording, syntax, or information order.

-The central question is simple:

-> **If the meaning of a reasoning problem remains the same, should an LLM give the same answer when the wording changes?**

-Standard benchmark evaluation usually measures whether a model answers a fixed input correctly.
-However, natural language permits many ways of expressing the same underlying meaning.
-A robust reasoning system should therefore not depend strongly on superficial linguistic realization.

-ReasonShift evaluates this property by applying controlled **meaning-preserving lexical, syntactic, and information-order transformations** to reasoning questions from three established NLP benchmarks and measuring whether model correctness remains stable.

-The final experiment evaluates three open-source instruction-tuned models on a quality-controlled benchmark containing **30 question groups, 120 inputs per model, and 360 total model responses**.
+The study evaluates **Qwen2.5-3B-Instruct, Llama-3.2-3B-Instruct, and Gemma-3-1B-IT** on meaning-preserving reformulations of **CommonsenseQA, GSM8K, and LogiQA**.
+The final quality-controlled benchmark contains **30 question groups, 120 inputs per model, and 360 total model responses**.
+In addition to standard accuracy, ReasonShift measures paired correctness changes and strict robust accuracy to reveal instability that aggregate benchmark scores can hide.

----

-# 1. Motivation

-Large language models are commonly evaluated using aggregate benchmark accuracy.
-While useful, accuracy alone does not reveal whether a model's predictions are stable under alternative formulations of the same problem.

-Consider two semantically equivalent questions:

-> Original: *What object would someone normally use to cut paper?*

-> Reformulated: *To cut a sheet of paper, which object would a person typically use?*

-If the intended meaning and correct answer remain unchanged, a robust model should ideally produce the same correct prediction.

-However, LLM behaviour may depend on lexical choice, syntactic construction, or the ordering of information.
-This creates an important distinction between:

-**benchmark accuracy**
-and
-**linguistic robustness**.

-A model may obtain relatively high accuracy while still changing its correctness state when the same question is reformulated.

-ReasonShift therefore evaluates robustness at the **paired question level**, rather than relying only on aggregate accuracy.

 ---